reddyfede/Minesweeper/README.md

 ### Features
 - Three board sizes for different skil levels.
+- First click is always safe, never a bomb.
+- Game timer to track playtime.
 - Flood mechanic to reveal the board if an empty tile is clicked.
 - Right click mechanic to add a flag or question mark to a tile.
 - Bombs explosion animation, starting from the clicked bomb.